justinmahar/react-html-props/README.md

 For this, all types have a `WithoutRef` option.

-For example, you can use `DivPropsWithoutRef` for a `div` with a React ref.
+For example, you can use `DivPropsWithoutRef` for a `div` without a React ref.

 Using the `div` example, `DivPropsWithoutRef` is defined as the following type: